-When detecting the E-UTRAN OTDOA reference cell, the requirements in this section are met, provided the conditions for the detectable cell are fulfilled according to Section 9.4.3.1.
-In addition, the MIB of an E-UTRA cell whose SFN is acquired shall be considered decodable by the UE provided the PBCH demodulation requirements are met according to TS 36.101 [25].
+When detecting the E-UTRAN OTDOA reference cell, the requirements in this section shall be met, provided the conditions for the detectable cell are fulfilled according to Section 9.4.3.1.
+In addition, the MIB of an the E-UTRA OTDOA reference cell whose SFN is acquired shall be considered decodable by the UE provided the PBCH demodulation requirements are met according to TS 36.101 [25].

 The requirement for acquiring the timing of the E-UTRA OTDOA reference cell within TRefCell,E-UTRAN is applicable when no DRX is used as well as when any of the DRX cycles specified in TS 38.331 [2] is used.